Skatteetaten/vagrant-hashistack/README.md

 - Prefix `vagrant up`; `SSL_CERT_FILE=<path/to/ca-certificates-file> CURL_CA_BUNDLE=<path/to/ca-certificates-file> vagrant up`
 - Set the environment variables in your current session by running `export SSL_CERT_FILE=<path/to/ca-certificates-file>` and `export CURL_CA_BUNDLE=<path/to/ca-certificates-file>` in the terminal.
 Eg:`export SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`
 - Set the environment variables permanently by adding the export commands above to your `~/.bashrc` or equivalent.

-### Extending the base-box to fit your needs
-To see a full example of how to utilise this box and extend it, go to [template-repo](https://github.com/fredrikhgrelland/vagrant-hashistack-template).

 ## Why does this exist?